bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 git branch newFeature
 ```

-Now, in order to switch to that new branch, you would need to run the following cmmand:
+Now, in order to switch to that new branch, you would need to run the following command:

 ```
 git checkout newFeature